2. Receiving a Report

 The Sample Intake Form in the Supporting Resources portion of this section outlines a way to document the intake conversation with the person receiving the initial report (e.g., a supervisor or manager).
-If an individual has previously submitted an incident report form, the individual conducting the intake will not repeat those questions.
-Instead, the intake meeting should be used to determine if the individual has any additional information they wish to add and to follow up with specific questions (i.e., information missing from the intake form or unclear on the Incident Report).
+If an individual has previously submitted a Report Form, the individual conducting the intake will not repeat those questions.
+Instead, the intake meeting should be used to determine if the individual has any additional information they wish to add and to follow up with specific questions (i.e., information missing from the Intake Form or unclear on the Report Form).

 Your Subtitle Goes Here